input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/credentials.md

-# Atala PRISM SDK - Credentials
+# Credentials

-To install the module:
+Use this code to install the Credentials module:

 ```scala
 libraryDependencies += "io.iohk" %% "prism-credentials" % "@VERSION@"
 ```

-## Verifiable Credentials
+## Verifiable Credentials (VCs)

-Atala PRISM Credentials module provides the necessary tools to work with Verifiable Credentials (VC).
+This module provides the necessary tools to work with Verifiable Credentials (VCs).

-To run the following examples, first you will need to add some imports:
+Add these imports to run the examples listed on this module:

 ```scala mdoc
 import io.iohk.atala.prism.credentials.content._